Back to Blog

 Once you have the offer, here's a proven structure:

-- Show flexibility.
-"I'm open to discussing creative solutions if there's limited flexibility on base — whether that's a signing bonus, additional equity, or other components."
+4. Show flexibility.
+"I'm open to discussing creative solutions if there's limited flexibility on base, whether that's a signing bonus, additional equity, or other components."

 Stay collaborative, not adversarial.
-You're solving a problem together, not fighting over a fixed pie.
+You're solving a problem together, not dividing a fixed pool.

 The Long-Term Impact

 Negotiating effectively isn't just about this one job.
 Every raise, promotion, and future offer will build on your current compensation.
-A $10,000 difference in starting salary compounds to hundreds of thousands over a career when you factor in percentage-based raises, bonus targets, and retirement contributions.
+Even a modest difference in starting salary compounds over a career when you factor in percentage-based raises, bonus targets, and retirement contributions.

-Spending an hour preparing for a 15-minute negotiation conversation is one of the highest-ROI activities in your entire job search.
+Spending an hour preparing for a 15-minute negotiation conversation pays for itself many times over.

 Ready to ace your next interview?